thumbert/date/README.md

 ## Interval class
-A class to represent the time interval between a start and end time instant.
+A class to represent the time interval between a start (closed) and end (open) time instant; in mathematical notation: [start, end).

-For example, define a year interval and split it into hours.
+For example, define a year interval and split it into a list of hours.
 ```dart
 var year = Interval(TZDateTime(location, 2016), TZDateTime(location, 2017));
 var hours = year.splitLeft((dt) => Hour.beginning(dt)).cast<Hour>();